sashaegorov/tintintin/README.md

 ## Customize it

 There are no themes or settings beyond the basic ones in the Blog struct.
 Just edit the CSS or the code as you see fit.

+## Localization

+Please take a look at files in `i18n` folder.
+Feel free to add new translations.

 ## Import data
 Some kinds of data can be imported easily, take a look at the rake task **:import** for an example of loading from a YAML file with field names that match the database schema.